chronopsychiatry/AMBIENT-BD-AmbientViewer/README.md

 ## Can I use Ambient Viewer with my data?

 Ambient Viewer was initially developped to process data from Somnofy devices.
-However, other data types are supported, such as outputs from the GGIR package (for actigraphy).
+However, other data types are supported, such as outputs from the GGIR package (for actigraphy), or .edf files converted with `edfs_to_csv`.

 If your data is not listed here, feel free to [open an issue](https://github.com/chronopsychiatry/AmbientViewer/issues) (preferably with a sample dataset) for it to be supported by Ambient Viewer.